Chestnut Stuffing Is an Old Family Recipe

 This old family recipe is from my husband's mother, Nicole, who came to America as the French bride of an American soldier after World War II.
 Having grown up in France as the daughter of a rich doctor, she had never learned to cook.
 Not only that, but she didn't know anything about preparing a Thanksgiving dinner for her new American husband.

 Luckily, Nicole's American neighbor wanted to help her out and taught her this mouthwatering old-fashioned stuffing.
 She prepared it for me on the first Thanksgiving I spent at her house.
-Ever since, it has been the favorite Thanksgiving dish in our family.
+It has since become a favorite Thanksgiving dish in our family.
 I can't wait to eat it myself!

 |Prep time||Cook time||Ready in||Yields|